vercre/vc/docs/src/contributing/testing.md

 create one.

 For more "integration-y" tests, we create a `tests` directory within the crate, and put the tests inside there.
-For example, there are various code cache-related tests at `crates/environ/tests/cache_*.rs`.
+For example, there are various end-to-end flow tests at `vercre-holder/tests`.
 Always feel free to add a `tests` directory to a crate, if you want to add a new test and there aren't any existing tests.